j-convey/BankTextCategorizer/README.md

 - Refining the data preprocessing pipeline.
 - Fine-tuning the BERT model for better performance.
 - Implementing a gui for ease of use.

+## Contribute
+1. Consider contributing to the project.
+2. Add a Github Star to the project.
+3. Post about the project on X.